IKEGAMI, Makiko : Director, Center for Japanese Language, Waseda University

 - Who is Japanese Language Education For?

-So far, we’ve covered the details on how to meet the needs of increasing numbers of foreign exchange students and their growing diversity.
+So far, we’ve covered the details on how to meet the needs of increasing numbers of foreign students and their growing diversity.
 However, the closer we examine the underlying factors behind this diversification of students, it becomes clear that we must reconsider who benefits from Japanese language education, or rather, who Japanese language education is for.
 There are students who are Japanese citizens who take the courses for Japanese language credits, as well as Japanese students who enroll to enhance their education by providing support for international students.
 As a university-wide educational entity, can CJL contribute to the education of the entire university through its specialization in Japanese language education?
 By focusing on the keywords of “resources” and “space,” I believe we can find our answer by removing the boundaries between international and Japanese students with respect to participating in Japanese language education.

 With the 650 weekly classes offered by 200 plus teaching staff at the core, all those who participate in CJL as a space for learning seek the provision of a wealth of resources.
 In order to support the quality of our university’s Japanese language education, we hope to cooperate with other sections of the university, as well as with society as a whole, to accomplish our mission here at CJL.